xhost-cookbooks/system/README.md

 This cookbook is designed to provide a set of recipes and LWRPs for managing the core properties of a host's system.

 Currently the main features (from a high level) include:
-- setting the hostname
+- setting the hostname/domain name
-- setting the NetBIOS name and workgroup (OS X only)
+- setting the default NetBIOS name and Workgroup (OS X only)
 - setting the timezone
+- configuring the system-wide profile (/etc/profile)
 - managing packages (install, uninstall & upgrade)

 Ad-hoc style operational tasks such as reboot and shutdown are also implemented by recipes.